Blue Spiny Lizard Care Sheet

 Blue Spiny Lizard Caging

-A 36 to 50 gallon (or larger) capacity cage/terrarium will be needed for this active, fast moving lizard species.
+A 36 to 50 reptile terrarium (or larger) capacity cage/terrarium will be needed for this active, fast moving lizard species.

-Full spectrum cage lighting will be needed for this diurnal, basking, lizard.
-Because full-spectrum bulbs produce only small amounts of the desired ultraviolet rays (UV-A and UV-B) the basking platform must be 12 inches or less from the bulb.
-Follow the instructions provided with your bulbs carefully.
+Full spectrum cage lighting, like the Exo Terra Solar Glo Bulb, will be needed for this diurnal, basking, lizard.
+Because full-spectrum bulbs produce only small amounts of the desired ultraviolet rays (UV-A and UV-B), the basking platform must be 12 inches or less from the bulb.
+Follow the instructions provided with your bulbs carefully and use proper reptile light fixtures.
 Cage temperature 80-88F days, 70-80F nights.
-Basking (hot) spot temperature 100-108F, use daytime only.
+Basking (hot) spot temperature 100-108F, use daytime only and use reptile thermometers to monitor the conditions.

 Blue Spiny Lizard Food